Hours of Service Violations

 A trucker is responsible for pulling over and shutting down until he is rested enough to drive.
 The liability also extends to the corporations that are responsible for the driver and the delivery.

 Respondeat superior is a legal theory that holds an employer responsible for the negligence of its employees who are acting within their employment duties.
 In addition, a trucking employer may be directly liable for negligence for tolerating, encouraging or demanding that truckers drive beyond the hours allowed by law.
 For example, the employer might set an unrealistic delivery time, knowing that the trucker would have to work more than the permissible hours in order to make the deadline.
-Likewise, the employer may refuse to pay for sleeping accommodations on a long journey and thereby incentive the driver to continue driving to avoid the expense of stopping for the night.Investigating Fatigued Driver Accident Claims
+Likewise, the employer may refuse to pay for sleeping accommodations on a long journey and thereby incentivize the driver to continue driving to avoid the expense of stopping for the night.Investigating Fatigued Driver Accident Claims

 Unlike intoxication, sleepiness is not quantifiable.
 There is no blood, breath or field test that can measure whether a driver is too tired to drive.
 For this reason, regulations are crucial because the driver would otherwise only be deemed fatigued after a crash has occurred.
+Instead, HOS rules provide a valuable enforcement tool that can prevent drivers from operating a big-rig while fatigued and take them off the road if caught doing so.

 A fatigued driver should never be allowed to operate a heavy truck.
 If a tired driver ran into you, call Berenson Injury Law at 817-885-8000.
-You can discuss your claim at a free consultation with our Dallas-Fort Worth 18-wheeler accident attorney.
+You can discuss your claim at a free consultation with our 18-wheeler accident attorney.